Roach Control Knowledge for South Florida Homes

 Professional Cockroach Control Methods

 Thorough Inspection: Professional technicians inspect all areas where cockroaches live and breed, including kitchens, bathrooms, attics, crawl spaces, basements, utility rooms, and exterior perimeters.
-We identify the species present, locate harborage areas, determine entry points, and assess conducive conditions.
+They identify the species present, locate harborage areas, determine entry points, and assess conducive conditions.
 Accurate assessment is critical because different species require different treatment approaches.

 Sanitation Guidance: Professional technicians provide specific recommendations for reducing food, water, and harborage availability.
 While cockroaches can infest clean homes, improving sanitation enhances treatment effectiveness.